Immagoeat/evanslibcsharp/README.md

 ### Adding to dictionary
 To add a name and value to the dictionary, call

-    Evanslib.ModifyDict(DICTIONARYNAME, "NAME", "VALUE"); (Creates an entry in the dictionary with a name and value, outputs "NAME: VALUE")
+    Evanslib.modifyDict(DICTIONARYNAME, "NAME", "VALUE"); (Creates an entry in the dictionary with a name and value, outputs "NAME: VALUE")

 ## Errors
 Calling an error, exiting with an error, or exiting all together, it's easy with Evanslib